catgirlinspace/strawberry_persisted_queries/README.md

 ### Django

-For Django, a Django cache backend is available.
+For Django users, a Django cache backend is available.
 ```python
 from strawberry_persisted_queries.django_cache import DjangoPersistedQueryCache